 Welcome to our school.
 As principal of Highvale Primary School I am privileged and honoured to lead our school community.
 I have enormous pride in the effort and achievements of our students and staff, together with our parents who make Highvale such a special place to be.
-Our Educational Rational reflected in our School Purpose statement and Values encapsulate our mission and expectations as we strive to provide the very best contemporary learning environment possible.
+Our Educational Rational reflected in our School Vision statement and Values encapsulate our mission and expectations as we strive to provide the very best contemporary learning environment possible.

-Highvale Primary School Purpose
+Highvale Primary School Vision

 Respect – Considering others, their property and the environment